djhmateer/djhmateer.github.io/_posts/2021-11-10-excel dashboard.md

 It all works - very impressive.
 Notice that we are talking in FY's.

+See formatting below on how to get rid of gridlines, sheet tags etc.

 ## Updating the data

 Patch in the August data.